ebu/ear-production-suite/README.md

 [Options] -> [Show REAPER resource path in explorer/finder...]
 ```

-### REAPER Language Packs

-Please note that the EAR Production Suite (specifically the `reaper_adm` extension) is currently incompatible with REAPER Language Packs.
-Attempting to use the extension with a REAPER installation which has a Language Pack installed may cause REAPER to fail to load.

-This will be addressed in a future version.

 ### OS X Gatekeeper
 On macOS Catalina or above you may experience plugin load errors due to the new Gatekeeper feature.
 You can disable Gatekeeper globally as per [this site](https://cronotek.net/blog/how-to-disable-gatekeeper-on-macos-mojave-and-catalina)